 Tennis Elbow - Prevention

-What prevention measures do you use to avoid getting a tennis elbow?
+What prevention measures do you use to avoid developing tennis elbow?